Cache backends

 Redis example

-The Redis caching backend configuration is very similar to that of other backends, but there is one caveat.
+The Redis caching backend configuration is very similar to that of other backends, with one caveat.

-TYPO3 caches should be separated in case the same keys are used.
+TYPO3 caches should be separated if the same keys are used.
 This applies to the pages and pagesection caches.
-Both use "tagIdents:pageId_21566" for a page with an id of 21566.
-How you separate them is more of a system administrator decision.
+Both use "tagIdents:pageId_21566" for a page with id 21566.
+How you separate them is for a system administrator to decide.
 We provide examples with several databases but this may not be the best option in production where you might want to use multiple cores (which do not support databases).
-The separation has the additional advantage that caches can be flushed individually.
+Separation is also a good idea because caches can be flushed individually.

-If you have several of your own caches which each use unique keys (for example by using a different prefix for the cache identifier for each cache), you can store them in the same database, but it is good practice to separate the core caches.
+If you have several of your own caches which each use unique keys (for example by using a different prefix for each separate cache identifier), you can store them in the same database, but it is good practice to separate the core caches.

 In practical terms, Redis databases should be used to separate different keys belonging to the same application (if needed), and not to use a single Redis instance for multiple unrelated applications.